q-neighbor Ising model on a polarized network: Introduction

-In this study, we consider the behavior of the $q$-neighbour Ising model in the topology described by Lambiotte \textit{et al.} \cite{lambiotte2007majority,lambiotte2007coexistence}.
-In this way, we take into account two important aspects of opinion formation models: the issue of the lobby that influences our decisions (manifested by the value of $q$ the $q$-neighbour Ising model) and the conditions that need to be fulfilled for polarized groups to break (manifested by the overlap of communities $v$ in the Lambiotte model).
-The main aim is to examine the interplay between these parameters and, in particular, to understand the role of the lobby size in breaking polarization.
-Additionally, we also focus on the capacity of the temperature parameter in the $q$-neighbour Ising model.
+In this study, we consider the behavior of the $q$-neighbour Ising model in the topology setting described by Lambiotte \textit{et al.} \cite{lambiotte2007majority,lambiotte2007coexistence}.
+In this way, we take into account two important aspects of opinion formation models: (1) the issue of the lobby that influences our decisions (manifested by the value of $q$ the $q$-neighbour Ising model) and (2) the conditions that need to be fulfilled for polarized groups to break (manifested by the overlap of communities in the Lambiotte model).
+The main aim is to examine the complex interplay between these parameters and, in particular, to understand the role of the lobby size in breaking the polarization.
+Last but not least, we also focus on the temperature parameter in the $q$-neighbour Ising model and examine its influence on breaking or counter-intuitively sustaining the polarization of overlapping communities.
+We finish by considering the infinite range case and discussing the ramifications of the obtained results.